hugoqbchld/Water-monopoly-in-MLM-exposure/README.md

 If we ignore that it’s eko and qMine, such proposition to advance can’t be made with bad intention, it’s a kind gesture toward Qcap’s 950 holders, it’s a good otc price, if we would buy we would have them for 4700 each Instead of 4000, with kind condition such as advanced.
 If it wasn’t golden opportunity for Qcap, i would never request the Quorum..

-I’m begging to the knees 🧎in front of each admin and each OG, each Qcap member of the quorum that voted no on GP-6, please don’t let your blindly hate toward eko harm all Qcap holder..
+🧎I’m begging to the knees 🧎in front of each admin and each OG, each Qcap member of the quorum that voted no on GP-6, please don’t let your blindly hate toward eko harm all Qcap holder..

-I’m begging to the knees 🧎in front of each admin, please keep your personnal conflict, personal.
+🧎I’m begging to the knees 🧎in front of each admin, please keep your personnal conflict, personal.
 Please don’t bring us, Qcap’s holder into it.
 Let Qcap outside of it.

 None of Qcap holder, none of qMine holder want this war.
 It’s actually heartbreaking to see theses two main Qubic’s figure fighting.
 I’m talking in the name of all bi-investor, we want PEACE.

-A first step toward peace was initiate by eko to Qcap’s holder with this kindly advanced token, you can stay in bad term with eko in your personnal relation, but please you represent Qcap’s best interest here, please I’m begging to the knees 🧎don’t let your egos ruin this golden opportunity toward Qcap’s 950 holder 🙏
+A first step toward peace was initiate by eko to Qcap’s holder with this kindly advanced token, you can stay in bad term with eko in your personnal relation, but please you represent Qcap’s best interest here, please 🧎 I’m begging to the knees 🧎don’t let your egos ruin this golden opportunity toward Qcap’s 950 holder 🙏

-please review your vote, there is still time to change your vote from no to yes 🗳️
+🗳️ please review your vote, there is still time to change your vote from no to yes 🗳️

 Each member of quorum, after deeply understanding theses 3 long text, that would change their vote from no to yes will reveal pure heart, wise and strenght.
 One need to be deep self-questioning, deep conscious, deeply honest to change main position about any subject.
 -> anoyone able to do so will acquire my deep respect and the respect of majority p Qcap’s holder, as it require a mix of strenght and altruisme to do so